This is a guide on how to sing for beginners, even if you have absolutely no experience with music or you can’t sing in tune.

 - And ultimately gain more control of your voice…

-Then you will love the actionable tips that you can apply immediately to your singing.
+Then you will love the actionable tips that you can apply immediately to your singing and learn to sing.

 Plus, I go over some techniques even advanced singers use every day to sound better, be more confident, and have fun.